 Add new VMs and update the settings of existing VMs that are part of a DR plan and critical for disaster recovery.

 Update the network mappings of the VCenter source network to a VPC and subnet on the target AWS account.

 See, Manage network mappings.

 The recovery workflow works as a runbook and can be executed based on your application’s requirements.
 It enables you to define steps to logically group the virtual machines in a DR plan to perform operations in a defined order.

 See, About recovery workflow.

-The virtual machines in the vCenter data center are backed up to the Phoenix Cloud.
+The virtual machines in the vCenter data center are backed up to the Druva Cloud.
 The virtual machine images based on the backup schedule are converted to AWS EBS volumes.
 The EBS snapshots are kept-at-the-ready inside the customer’s AWS account (Virtual Private Cloud) for immediate spin-up of AWS EC2 instances during a failover.

 From this page, you can also trigger the failback.